DamnWidget/anaconda.developers.docs/architecture/anaconda_commands.md

 # Anaconda GUI Commands

 Anaconda GUI commands lives into the `commands` package of the anaconda plugin root directory.
-Each one is an isolated piece of code that normally depends in some way of the `anaconda_lib` package where common functionallity is implemented.
+Each one is an isolated piece of code that normally depends in some way of the `anaconda_lib` package where common functionality is implemented.

 **note**: this is true with the exception of the Vagrant related commands that are all contained into the `commands/vagrant.py` file and the tests runner related commands that are contained into the `commands/anaconda_test_runner.py` files because it made sense to put commands that are feature related into the same file.